 Thereâs also currently no way to make your data appear on any of the major running watches, though weâre told that Garmin, Suunto and Apple Watch connectivity is on the roadmap.
 This needs to be solved urgently.
 There are plenty of metrics that are more accurately tracked from the foot, but unless that data can be sent to your wrist where you can see it in real time, the convenience of wrist-based tracking will always be more attractive, even if the foot offers more reliable readouts.

 One thing we really liked was the ability to connect multiple shoes to the app and have it automatically recognise which ones youâre wearing.
 Most runners will use different shoes for different runs and this allows you to seamlessly swap shoes.

 Each shoe gets its own data screen too, where you can see stats specific to how youâve run in that shoe.
-This includes the cumulative distance, total steps, when you last synced that shoe and your latest runs.
+This includes the total number of steps and the cumulative distance youâve covered in the shoes, and the number steps taken and distance covered, both broken down to show during workouts and general activity outside of your run sessions.
+You can also see when you last synced that shoe and your latest runs.

 Post-run, your data is synced automatically with the the MapMyRun app and you can access all the run stats youâd usually get, plus get your average stride length and average cadence displayed on the usual post-run screen.

 Whatâs different for connected shoe owners is a little red shoe icon that shows youâve tracked your run with the footwear, and a bar that appears over the route map that you can tap for so-called personalised coaching tips based on your performance for the run youâve just done.

 Under Armour Hovr: Run tracking and new insights